rzgry/prototype-vscode-microprofile/WELCOME.md

-# Quarkus Tools for Visual Studio Code
+# MicroProfile Tools for Visual Studio Code
-This extension provides tools to get you up and running with Quarkus application development in Visual Studio Code.
+This extension provides tools to get you up and running with MicroProfile application development in Visual Studio Code.

 Maven 3.5.3+ supported